 Consistency of principle is often overlooked when stolen private information proves to be useful for political interests, and thus rationalizations ensue.
 Leaks that embarrass political opponents are justified as “getting out the truth that people need to know,” whereas leaks that embarrass one’s own political interests are "politically motivated.”

 If one objected to the publication of unnecessary intimate details in the special prosecutor’s report of President Clinton’s testimony about his relationship with Monica Lewinsky (details many felt went beyond that needed to argue the legal issues), one should equally object to publishing private records of President Trump's advisor Steve Bannon’s divorce proceedings (which, unless one values ad hominem arguments, is not information necessary to critique Bannon’s political influence and views).
-Both cases also involve disclosure of personally sensitive information of parties other than President Clinton or Mr. Bannon.
+And both cases also involve disclosure of personally sensitive information of private parties who, unlike President Clinton or Mr. Bannon, have not sought a public role.

 Given the First Amendment, this principle is one that, generally, should be for the publisher to apply, as a component of journalistic ethics.
 In some cases, the First Amendment still affords room for non-consensual publication to be subject to legal sanction, e.g., “revenge porn.”
 In other cases, though, ethical principles should limit non-consensual publication to cases where public interest is strong – meaning matters relating to official actions rather than personal matters – and where privacy interests are not significantly harmed.

 In applying what is obviously a subjective test, publishers should also consider other factors.
 Such factors incluce sensitivity to when the media may be being “played” by those with interests in propaganda.
 Publishers should also recognize the court of public opinion is not the only court: some private information that is of public interest need not be made public to address official wrongdoing.
-It's fairly common for private information that indicates wrongdoing to be turned over to qualified investigators rather than published.
+It's fairly common, e.g., for private information that indicates wrongdoing to be turned over to qualified investigators or agency Inspectors General rather than published.

 This type of balancing test is also common in policy areas.
 For example, because publication of secrets is such an emotional thrill, we can productively make an analogy to intoxicating drugs.
 The difference between “leaks” of government activity (where such leaks do not violate national security or espionage laws) and “revenge porn” is akin to the difference between alcohol and heroin.